 15..
 Adam and Eve seem to be proper names, so they do not mean generic “mankind” and “womankind,” but Adam and Eve, a married couple.

 16..
 Adam and Eve were the world’s first couple, whom God joined together in marriage (Gen. 2:24).
 They were called to be fruitful and multiply.
 Throughout all of Scripture, only a husband and wife could legitimately procreate.
 And thus it is true here in v.
-15. As noted, for Paul only a husband and wife could multiply legitimately.
-The context, once again, is domestic.
+15. The context, once again, is domestic.
+This refutes the claim in the Artemis myth that the goddess was the source of all life.
+No, Eve was the mother of all living things (Gen. 3:20), according to Paul.
+(Gary Hoag, “Why Women Must Learn in Quietness and Submission: Xenophon of Ephesus and 1 Timothy 2.”
+Seedbed.
+Youtube.com, 24 Nov.
+2015).

 To conclude this long section, Paul’s restrictions on a woman teaching are really about wives who must not teach and dominate husbands.
 This is not about church leaders, though neither men nor women should dominate during their teaching, in any case.
 But the context is the household.
 Yet complications emerge when churches met in houses, so the public / domestic spheres could be merged.